VitaliStupin/docs/pr-mess_x-road_message_protocol_v4.0_4.0.16_Y-883-26.md

 | requestHash     | string                            | O                      | For responses, this field contains a Base64 encoded hash of the request SOAP message.
 This field is automatically filled in by the service provider's security server.                                                 |
 | requestHash/@algorithmId | string                   | M                      | Identifies the hash algorithm that was used to calculate the value of the requestHash field.
 The algorithms are specified as URIs listed in the XML-DSIG specification \[[DSIG](#Ref_DSIG)\].                                   |

-When a service client sends a request to the security server, exactly one of the fields service or centralService MUST be present.
-If the centralService field is used, the security server resolves the central service and automatically fills in the service field with the identifier of the concrete service that implements the central service.
-Thus, in the request sent to the service, both fields MAY be present (the service field is always present).
+When a service client sends a request to the security server, exactly one of the fields `service` or `centralService` MUST be present.
+If the `centralService` field is used, the security server resolves the central service and automatically fills in the `service` field with the identifier of the concrete service that implements the central service.
+Thus, in the request sent to the service, both fields MAY be present (the `service` field is always present).

 When responding, the service MUST copy all the header fields from the request to the response in the exact same sequence with the exact same values.
 The XML namespace prefix of the header fields has no significance to the security server, but the prefix must reference the same namespace as in the request.

-The requestHash field is used to create a strong connection between a request and a response.
+The `requestHash` field is used to create a strong connection between a request and a response.
 Thus, it is possible to prove, for example, that a certain registry record is returned in response to a certain query.
-The requestHash is computed from the byte contents of the SOAP request message using the algorithm from the requestHash/@algorithmId field.
+The `requestHash` is computed from the byte contents of the SOAP request message using the algorithm from the `requestHash/@algorithmId` field.
 The byte contents of the SOAP request message are:

 - in case the request has no attachments – the byte contents of the HTTP POST request sent to the service client's security server;

 - in case the request is a multipart MIME message with attachments – the byte contents of the first part of the multipart message.
-Messages with attachments are described in more detail in Section 2.4 .
+Messages with attachments are described in more detail in [Section 2.4](#24-attachments).

-The requestHash field MUST be automatically created by the service provider's security server when receiving the service response message and MUST be verified by the service client's security server.
+The `requestHash` field MUST be automatically created by the service provider's security server when receiving the service response message and MUST be verified by the service client's security server.

-The request message SHOULD NOT contain the requestHash field.
-The response message sent by service to the service provider's security server SHOULD NOT contain the requestHash field.
+The request message SHOULD NOT contain the `requestHash` field.
+The response message sent by service to the service provider's security server SHOULD NOT contain the `requestHash` field.
 If the response message contains the requestHash field, the service provider's security server MUST ignore the field and replace it with the created field.

-The requestHash field SHOULD NOT be described in the service WSDL.
+The `requestHash` field SHOULD NOT be described in the service WSDL.

 Content-type HTTP header of the client request message is preserved in the security servers and is forwarded to the service.
 All other HTTP headers of the client request message are not preserved by the security servers and are not forwarded to the service.